AjayUmasankar/SongTags/backend/notes.md

 accessing databases and collections is case sensitive

+Pydantic BaseSettings allows for easy reading in of env variables, from file or heroku or otherwise

+Need to point vscode python interpreter (Ctrlshiftp) to the virtual environment

+Its better to always update db instead of just calling the db once at the start and keeping track of local and db copy

+pytyhon global variables can be referenced easily. altho to modify it you need to do a `global varname` at the start of function

 ***************** heroku learnings **********************
 heroku machines use linux so you need to maintain two different procfiles :( `heroku config:set LOG_LEVEL=debug` more logs